Chinenye-VN/Fundamental_Project/README.md

 * [Results](#Results)

 #### Overview
- This app allows customers to book the type of nail service they require.
-The customer will be able to manage their bookings by selecting a treatment.
+ The objective for this project is to design a using the CRUD fuctionality which stands for; Create, Read, Update and Delete.
+The application I designed and created allows customers to book nail treatment services.
+The user will be able to manage their bookings by selecting a treatment.
- For the CRUD functionality, the user can create a login in order to book a service, which will be stored in my Customers Database.
+ The user will be able to create a login in order to book a service, which will be stored in my Customers Database.
 The user can view and edit their bookings which will then be updated in database.

 #### Project Tracking
-Initially had three relationship tables, however if would have been difficult to implement the relationship between all three, so for simplicity and due to lack of time I reduced the database to two tables.
+For this project I intended to have three entity tables as shown in below.
+The first diagram show the relationship between the three entity tables, however it would have been difficult to implement the relationship between all three, so for simplicity and time constraint I reduced the database to two tables.

 ![ERD](https://user-images.githubusercontent.com/67292767/92315028-03908a00-efd8-11ea-9741-66f749829379.png)

+Below shows the end result of the relationship between the two entity tables.

 ![ERD](https://user-images.githubusercontent.com/67292767/92315030-07241100-efd8-11ea-93a3-aa477607ce2f.png)

+A Jira board was used to create a backlog of issues which are the tasks that were assigned to creation and completion my application.
+These tasks were divided into stories and epics which ensured that I had the suitable task was assigned to a specific topic.Below are examples of tasks in diferent stages depending on whether the are completed or in the process of completion.

 ![Backlog](https://user-images.githubusercontent.com/67292767/92315039-11dea600-efd8-11ea-90c3-1b341f93b84c.png)

 ![Sprint Board](https://user-images.githubusercontent.com/67292767/92315020-e2c83480-efd7-11ea-9e65-cc0018f92e25.png)

 #### Risk Assessment
+ WHenever planning a project one needs to think of the potential risks that may occur.
+As this being my first technical project I had to think of the possible risks that may occur and how to lessen the threats of the risks; I had to assess the potential threats that can occur with the developer(Chinenye Nwandu), the user and the Cloud Service provider.
+Here are some of the risks and mitigations are show:
 ![Risk Assessment Table](https://user-images.githubusercontent.com/67292767/92315234-95999200-efda-11ea-9eeb-a0a210a9193d.png)

 #### Testing